WP Ultimo 2.0 Beta 8 is out!

 • Legacy: when available, that mimics the way that field looked in v1.

-Implementation of the auto search and replace feature, as well as setting site meta / option via checkout fields
+Implementation of the auto search and replace feature, as well as setting site meta/option via checkout fields

 Meta fields finally work.

-This means that you can add arbitrary text, color, select fields to the registration form to pre-populate the template sites in specific locations.
-Then, when the new site is being published, WP Ultimo will replace the placeholders with the actual information entered during registration.
+This means that you can add arbitrary text, color, and select fields to the registration form to pre-populate the template sites in specific locations.
+Then, when the new site is published, WP Ultimo will replace the placeholders with the actual information entered during registration.

 In the future, we’ll expand this feature to offer a super interesting use case: a customization wizard after the registration is done, so your customer can set up the basics of the site in a multi-step form with a live preview by their side.